What is diagnosis?

 Some people will want to find out information as soon as they are told their child has a learning disability or as soon as they suspect their child may have one.
 Others will want to take their time to digest the news.
 Everyone is different.
 There is no right or wrong way.

 These pages are here for parents, wider family members, and anyone else who might be interested in finding out more about diagnosis of a learning disability.
-They are designed to be there whenever you are ready to read them.

 What is diagnosis?